AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Operator Overloading.md

 ## Special Cases
-The following operators have
+The following operators have special rules associated with them.
+Yes, all of these are on the test for CSC-1720.

 ### Stream Insertion and Extraction Operators (<< and >>)

-### Prefix and Postfix Operators
+### Prefix and Postfix Operators (++ and --)

 ## Deleting Operators